jfrech/Joy-Assembler/README.md

 Along with the above 32-bit registers, whose values will be called *word* henceforth, a single block of 8-bit *bytes* of memory of a fixed size is provided, addressable as either numeric 4-byte words or individual bytes.
 Each Joy Assembler instruction consists of a _name_ (represented as a singular op-code byte) paired with possibly four bytes representing an _argument_.
 All instructions' behavior is specified below.

 The simulated architecture can also be slightly modified using _pragmas_ (see below).

+# Joy Assembler files
+Joy Assembler files usually end in a `.asm` file extension and contain all instructions, static data, and other file inclusions that will be executed by the simulated machine.
+Except for comments, each line contains either an instruction -- to the simulated machine or assembler -- or a piece of data or is left blank.
+What follows is the documentation of the previously mentioned features.

 # Comments
 A comment is defined as any characters from a semicolon (`;`) to the end of the line.
 One quirk of implementation is that string or character literals cannot contain an unescaped semicolon, as this would be interpreted as a comment.